FAQ's (Frequently Asked Questions):

 Will I get instruction?

-We provide in-car instruction to all who are not signed off to solo at the track on a space available basis using a first come first served process.
+We provide either In-Car or Lead / Follow instruction to all who are not signed off to solo at the track on a space available basis using a first come first served process.
 All instructors are volunteers and our places for Beginners are limited by the number of instructors who are able to join us at any particular event.
 In addition we offer / require attendance at multiple classroom de-brief and learning sessions throughout the day from trained instructors.

 How do I get notification of events from motorsportreg.com?

 Sign up at motorsportreg.com and create and account, then attach Diablo PCA as one of 'my clubs'.
 You will then be able to see our events and sign up.

 If this is my first time, what do I need to think about?

 Take a look at our DE 101 Presentation and come along to our next briefing, which are held a couple of weeks prior to each track event.

 If you have been to the track you are signing up for 1-3 times, you will probably be in Beginner.
 When you are cleared by an instructor, you can advance up the groups.
 We often run two Intermediate Groups, (Low and High).
 Our Advanced Group is generally for people who have probably 20+ track days and instructors run in this group too.
 On the day, we can always make adjustments if you are in the wrong group.

 We run typically run 4 different groups, with 5 run sessions.
 In some cases we may run 5 groups with 4 sessions depending on driver turnout.
 We deliberately limit participation which means manageable sized run groups and plenty of track time.
 (This is unique in the track event world, btw!).
 We also provide lunch included in the price, and bottled water for the day.
 (Sample schedules can be found on the Forms & Docs page).

 What are the rules regarding tech inspection?